This is our guide to how to convey the Dress Code, RVSP and end time on your party invitations.

 We have provided invitations to thousands of parties, gatherings and special occasions over the years.
 After seeing the funny, the formal and the fantastic on party invitations we often get asked what is the correct format for a Dress Code.

-Whether your occasion is formal, informal, intricately planned or spontaneous, your invitation is an integral part of party planning; it completely sets the tone and expectation for the event!
+If the event is intricately planned or spontaneous, the invitation is an integral part of the planning.
+It completely sets the tone and expectation for the event!

 In no particular order:

 Black Tie (and this usually means full evening or knee-length gowns for ladies)

 White Tie (this is often misinterpreted as a white dinner jacket for men.
 This is incorrect.
 It means that men should wear a white tie with a black tails suit and ladies should wear full evening gowns.
 This is probably one of the most formal dress codes.)

 Jacket and Tie/Cocktail (Meaning a suit for gents and knee-length dresses or evening suits for ladies; normally written on invitations for evening events.)

 Fashionably Formal – popular with hip bars and restaurants in Europe and the UK

 Jacket & Tie for Boys, Smart for Girls! – used for a Goodwood race meeting (Similar to Jacket and Tie/Cocktail – and very appropriate for day events)

 Dress for the Weather – for garden parties….especially when being held in the UK when you can never predict the weather!